nealcaren/forthcoming/_posts/2023-05-22-Weekly-Update.md

 **👊BLM Protests Linked to Increased Voting for Democrats in 2020 Election** We investigate the impact of Black Lives Matter (BLM) protests on the 2020 US presidential election.
 Our analysis of media, official election returns, and survey data shows that BLM protests were associated with increased voting for the Democratic candidate.
 The impact was stronger for less contentious events.
 Our findings suggest that protest plays a significant role in shaping electoral behavior, supporting emerging evidence and theoretical claims in this field.
 Neal  Caren, Kenneth T.  Andrews, Micah H.  Nelson. *Social Movement Studies* [Link](https://doi.org/10.1080/14742837.2023.2216652)

 **🏳️‍⚧️ Support from Within: Transgender Organizers Share Their Experiences** This project conducted qualitative interviews with 15 transgender grassroots organizers in the US Southeast to explore the experiences of those who facilitate peer support for trans people.
 Findings suggest that more resources are needed to sustain grassroots work in trans communities, and to create a livable environment for trans communities.
 Austin H.  Johnson, Baker A.  Rogers, Ivy  Hill, Rose  Bialer. *Social Movement Studies* [Link](https://doi.org/10.1080/14742837.2023.2216638)

+## Inequities in Education

+**🎓 Online Education Linked to Worse Educational Outcomes at Non-Profit and For-Profit Universities** Black and low-income students are disproportionately represented in non-profit online programs.
+Using institutional and individual data, this study finds that online education is associated with lower retention and graduation rates, as well as student loan repayment problems.
+The authors argue that online education is a form of “predatory inclusion” and that providing online education may produce poor student outcomes, particularly within the for-profit sector.
+Smith, Christian Michael, Villalobos, Amber D, Hamilton, Laura T, Eaton, Charlie. *Social Forces* [Link](https://doi.org/10.1093/sf/soad074)

+## Race, Ethnicity, and Immigration

+**📈 National origin, racial appearance and prior identification when responding to Latinx ethnicity questions shape identification as Latinx among mixed race respondents** Latinx Americans divide on skin tone in models of education and health, but they divide on national origin when dating interracially.
+The study examines those who identify as Hispanic/Latinx when permitted to respond on a combined race/ethnicity question.
+The study also reveals four significant predictors of self-identification as Latinx.
+These predictors have consequences in samples with both Latinx and non-Latinx respondents.
+Researchers should operationalize Latinxs using measures that recognize a modal group of Latinx-only identifiers.
+This can capture heterogeneity by skin tone and national origin across the broader ever-Latinx population.
+Jiannbin Lee  Shiao. *Socius* [Link](https://doi.org/10.1177/23780231231174830)

+## Societal Impacts of the COVID-19 Pandemic

+**💼🏠 COVID-19 Remote Work in Europe** During COVID-19 lockdown measures, many Europeans began working remotely.
+This research examines factors that influenced how individual-level characteristics like age, health, education, and income contributed to remote work.
+Higher societal digitalization reduced the positive association between education and fully remote work.
+During epidemics, policies and programs should address remote working capabilities of older individuals with fewer years of education, fewer skills with modern digital technologies, and in worse health, especially in less digitally developed nations hardest hit by the epidemic.
+Jason  Settels. *Sociological Perspectives* [Link](https://doi.org/10.1177/07311214231167171)

 ## Health and Well-being